 That’s EntertainmentEntertainment Districts

 Dallas is an entertainment field of dreams.
-You can start with the 75-acre master-planned development that is Victory Park — packed with trendy shops and restaurants; the House of Blues and Hard Rock Cafe; The W Hotel; and American Airlines Center, home of the Mavericks and the Stars, as well as a concert venue extraordinaire — and move on to McKinney Avenue, which teems at night with hordes of pretty people going from hot spot to hot spot stretching from The Rattlesnake Bar at The Ritz-Carlton to The Magnolia Theatre in the West Village.
+You can start with the 75-acre master-planned development that is Victory Park — packed with trendy shops and restaurants like the House of Blues; The W Hotel; and American Airlines Center, home of the Mavericks and the Stars, as well as a concert venue extraordinaire — and move on to McKinney Avenue, which teems at night with hordes of pretty people going from hot spot to hot spot stretching from The Rattlesnake Bar at The Ritz-Carlton to The Magnolia Theatre in the West Village.
 For something a little more laid-back (but no less entertaining), hit Greenville Avenue for its funky shops, rooftop bars, and live music at the historic Granada Theater; or bop around Bishop Arts, Oak Cliff’s repository of everything cool and home to some of Dallas’ most sought-after restaurants (Hattie’s, Lockhart Smokehouse, Lucia, Oddfellows, Stock & Barrel — to name just a few) and bars.

 Beyond Dallas the suburbs have more than their fair share of things to do, too.
 Plano’s Shops at Legacy brims with boutique shopping, best-in-class restaurants and bars, and the Angelika Film Center, while Frisco Square has Cinemark Next Gen-XD Theater, Toyota Stadium, and amenities such as the Black Box Theatre at Frisco Discovery Center.
 The Toyota Music Factory is a 410,000 square feet, 16.7 acre, American entertainment complex located in the Las Colinas neighborhood of Irving, Texas.
 But we’re only scratching the surface here; there’s so much more to explore.